-Edward Bou Alumni Award Recipient:
+Edward Bou Alumni Award Recipient: TBA

 This award is named in honor of Mr. Edward Bou, class of '58, for his numerous contributions to the Washington College of Law's Latino/a students and to the overall WCL community.
-The Edward Bou award is to be presented annually to a WCL graduate with demonstrated commitment to the Latino community of WCL.
+The Edward Bou Alumni Award is to be presented annually to a WCL graduate with demonstrated commitment to the Latino community of WCL.

-Premio Inspiración Recipient:
+Premio Inspiración Recipient: TBA

 Created in 2007 in celebration of the Tenth Annual Hispanic Law Conference, Premio Inspiración is given annually to a Juris Doctor (JD) student who has demonstrated an exceptional commitment to the Latino/a community nationally or internationally.

-Goldman-Grossman Award Recipient:
+Goldman-Grossman Award Recipient: TBA

 The award was established in honor of Professor Robert Goldman and Dean Claudio Grossman, renowned experts in the Inter-American legal system and pioneers of the International Legal Studies Program.
 It is given annually to a Legum Magister (LL.M.) student who has demonstrated an exceptional commitment to the national and/or international Latino/a community.

-LAAW Bar Review Award Recipient: TBA
+LAAW Award Recipient: TBA

 Founded in 2006, the Latino/a Alumni Association of the Washington College of Law (LAAW) is a volunteer membership organization with the primary goal of supporting the academic performance of Latina/o law students at WCL through workshops, mentorships, and scholarships.
 Since 2008, LAAW has presented the Bar Review Award to a deserving WCL student.